techdivision/import-cli-simple/README.md

 ## Installation

 To install the Magnento 2 Import Framework, composer is necessary.
 The framework itself is a set of components that provide import functionality for Magento 2.
-The package `techdivision/import-cli-simple`, based on Symfony Console, uses de M2IF and provides a command line tool with import functionality for Magento 2 standard CSV files.
+This repository, based on Symfony Console, uses the the package [M2IF](https://github.com/techdivision/import) and provides a command line tool with import functionality for Magento 2 standard CSV files.

 To install the package, assuming composer is available, open a console and enter